FuntwoX/turbo-seedbox/README.md

 This project deploys a **multi-users** seedbox, using Docker.
 It will install docker automatically, if needed, and deploy following servers:
 - rtorrent: to download torrent.
-- sickrage: Automatic Video Library Manager for TV Shows.
+- sickchill: Automatic Video Library Manager for TV Shows.
 It watches for new episodes of your favorite shows, and when they are posted it does its magic.
 - couchpotato: same thing but for films.
 - headphones: same thing but for music.
 - plex, emby and limboserver: to stream videos from your server to your TV or laptop.